packit/packit.dev/docs/configuration/downstream/koji_build.md

 * **allowed_pr_authors** - a list of FAS accounts of PR authors whose merged pull requests will trigger koji builds (defaults to `['packit']`).
 * **allowed_committers** - a list of FAS accounts of committers whose direct pushes to dist-git will trigger koji builds (defaults to an empty list).
-You do not need to specify this parameter if you want to have builds from PRs.
+You do not need to configure this option if you want to have koji builds triggered only by merged pull requests.

 ### Example